DevToys-app/Documentation/articles/extension-development/guidelines/UX/support-smart-detection.md

 ## Overview

 DevToys introduces a feature known as Smart Detection.
-This feature analyzes the content of the user’s clipboard and identifies the most suitable tools for the data.
+This feature analyzes the content of the user's clipboard and identifies the most suitable tools for the data.
 For instance, if the clipboard contains JSON text, DevToys will suggest all tools that accept JSON as input, such as the JSON Formatter.

 Suggested tools are highlighted in the navigation bar with a light bulb icon.
 ![DevToys - Navigation Bar - Smart Detection](assets/smart-detection.png)